ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS-PCS.md

 - Under **Cluster setup**, choose a name like `AWSPCS-PTPro-cluster`.
 - Set the **Controller size** to **Small**.
-- Use the version of Slurm compatible with the ParaTools Pro for E4S™ image.
-This is usually the latest version available (`25.05` as of December 2025).
+- Set the **Slurm version** to the latest (`25.11` as of June 2026).
+Images target the newest Slurm at build time, so the console may offer a version newer than an older image supports — if the compute nodes fail to register, try recreating the cluster on the previous Slurm version.
 - Under **Networking**:
     - Use the VPC ID created in [step 1] (e.g., `AWSPCS-PTPro-cluster...`).
     - Select the subnet labeled `PrivateSubnetA` created in [step 1].